 - Having nasty rumours spread about them

-Cyber bullying is bullying that takes place using electronic technology – includes devices such as cell phones, computers, tablets as well as social media sites, text messages, chat and websites.
+Cyberbullying is bullying that takes place using electronic technology – including devices such as cell phones, computers, tablets as well as social media sites, text messages, chat and websites.

-And the statistics for cyber bullying are rather alarming.
-In a cyber wellness survey done in 2013, 1 in 3 secondary school students said that they had been bullied in online while 1 in 4 admitted to having bullied their peers online.
+And the statistics for cyberbullying are rather alarming.
+In a cyber wellness survey done in 2013, 1 in 3 secondary school students said that they had been bullied online while 1 in 4 admitted to having bullied their peers online.

 1 in 5 primary school students have been taunted on social media platforms.